Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

   Date and time of the confirmation.
 This field is only displayed for ETL processes with the **Semi-automatic accepted** status.

 - *Accepted by*
-  Name and username of the user who modified the process.
+  Name and username of the user who confirmed the process.
 This field is only displayed for ETL processes with the **Semi-automatic accepted** status.

   [comment]: <> (Stimmt das?
 Hatte da noch nie ne Anzeige...)